 The F3 Promoter will run an official F3 Hospitality operation, that shall be appropriate for the appearance of the Championship and its competitors.
 It will be essential for the concept of this hospitality to have a certain basic number of people and, as a bare minimum, the F3 drivers/their escorts and team officials using this facility.
 Therefore, at the first event, each competitor will receive, per entered car, three (3) permanent hospitality passes (two allocated to the respective driver and one allocated to the team) for the whole season, which will be invoiced to the competitor after each race weekend in which the entered car participated.
 The price per pass for each weekend will be according to the prices for "working personnel" below (each pass is valid for one person and includes six main meals from the Thursday to the Sunday, as well as all drinks and snacks available during the entire weekend).

 Additional hospitality passes/packages can be ordered via teamlounge@fiaf3europe.com at the following rates:

-- Working personnel 180.00 EUR per person per weekend

-- Guests of teams and drivers 250.00 EUR per person per weekend
+- Working personnel 180.00 EUR per person per weekend (to be confirmed by January 2018) - Guests of teams and drivers 250.00 EUR per person per weekend (to be confirmed by January 2018)